- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Get-CMDriver -Fast -AdministrativeCategory $category

-In this case, you first store the category in a variable and then ask Get-CMDriver to return it to you all controllers associated with that category, something very useful for maintaining logical views of your controllers in SCCM.
+In this case, you first store the category in a variable and then ask Get-CMDriver to return all the controllers associated with that category , which is very useful for maintaining logical views of your controllers in SCCM.

 Limitations when listing dynamically loaded drivers

 Not all drivers behave the same.
-There are tools, such as some in the suite.
-Sysinternals (for example, Process Explorer or handle.exe)which dynamically inject drivers into the kernel when they are executed, without registering them as traditional services loaded at startup.
+There are tools, such as some from the Sysinternals suite (for example, Process Explorer or handle.exe) , that dynamically inject drivers into the kernel when they run, without registering them as traditional services loaded at startup.

 A typical example is the driver procexp152.sys (or earlier versions such as procexp113.sys), associated with Process Explorer.
 This type of driver may not appear in standard queries of Get-WmiObject Win32_SystemDriversince these queries rely on information from registry services (CurrentControlSet\Services) and usually reflect mainly drivers that are loaded with the system.

-In short, for a general inventory and for most administrative needs, PowerShell, WMI, and Get-WindowsDriver cover the bases very well.However, in extreme cases of debugging hot-loaded drivers, you will need to supplement with kernel analysis tools.
+In short, for general inventory and most administrative needs, PowerShell, WMI, and Get-WindowsDriver cover the bases very well , but in extreme cases of debugging hot-loaded drivers, you will need to supplement with kernel analysis tools.

 Update drivers with PowerShell using PSWindowsUpdate